zix99/rare/docs/usage/expressions.md

 If the format argument is ommitted or set to "auto", it will attempt to resolve the format of the time.

-If the format is unable to be resolved, it must be specific manually with a format below, or a custom format.
+If the format is unable to be resolved, it must be specified manually with a format below, or a custom format.

 If ommitted or "cache": The first seen date will determine the format for all dates going forward (faster)